 - 1. This Order supersedes the Health Officer's Prior Orders.
-In light of the progress achieved in slowing the spread of COVID-19 in the County, this Order aligns the County with the State Public Health Officer's phased reopening approach guided by the California Pandemic Resilience Roadmap.
-The Order allows the conditional reopening of activities and business sectors with modifications to lower the risk of person-to-person transmission of COVID-19, ensuring continued Social (Physical) Distancing and adherence to other infection control protocols as provided below.
-The Health Officer will assess the phased reopening allowed by the State Public Health Officer and this Order on an ongoing basis and determine, after consultation with the Board of Supervisors, whether this Order needs to be modified if the public health risk associated with COVID-19 increases in the future. - 2.
+In order to immediately address the serious recent regression of COVID-19 Indicators within the County of Los Angeles, which show troubling and substantial increases in new daily reported COVID-19 cases, hospitalizations, and the testing positivity rate, this Order requires the immediate temporary closure of specific activities and business sectors.
+This Order aligns the County with both the Governor's July 1, 2020, announcement requiring the closure of specific activities and business sectors and the State Public Health Officer's phased reopening approach guided by the California Pandemic Resilience Roadmap.
+The Health Officer will continue to assess the phased reopening allowed by the State Public Health Officer and this Order on an ongoing basis and determine, after consultation with the Board of Supervisors, whether this Order needs to be modified if the public health risk associated with COVID-19 increases in the future. - 2.
 This Order's intent is to continue to ensure that County residents remain in their residences as much as practicable, to limit close contact with others outside their household in both indoor and outdoor spaces.
 All persons who can telework or work from home should continue to do so as much as possible during this pandemic.
 Sustained Social (Physical) Distancing and infection control measures will continue slowing the spread of COVID-19 and diminishing its impact on the delivery of critical healthcare services.
 All provisions of this Order must be interpreted to effectuate that intent.
 Failure to comply with any of the Order's provisions constitutes an imminent threat and menace to public health, and a public nuisance, and is punishable by fine, imprisonment or both. - 3.
 All persons living within the County of Los Angeles Public Health Jurisdiction should remain in their residences whenever practicable. - a) Nothing in this Order prohibits members of a single household or living unit from engaging in permitted activities together.
 But gatherings of people who are not part of a single household or living unit are prohibited within the County of Los Angeles Public Health Jurisdiction, except for the limited purposes expressly permitted by this Order. - b) People leaving their residences must strictly comply with the Social (Physical) Distancing requirements stated in this Order and specified in guidance or protocols established by the County Department of Public Health.
 This Order, beginning June 19, 2020, requires all persons wear a cloth face covering over both the nose and mouth whenever they leave their place of residence and are or can be in contact with or walking near or past others who are non-household members in both public and private places, whether indoors or outdoors.
 This includes wearing a cloth face covering when patronizing a business.
-Wearing a cloth face covering reduces the risk of transmission to others from people who do not have symptoms and do not know they are infected.
-The use of face coverings is commonly referred to as "source control."
+Wearing a cloth face covering reduces the risk of transmission to others from people who do